MicrosoftDocs/memdocs/memdocs/intune/user-help/intune-company-portal-preferences-macos.md

 ## Single sign-on
 Single sign-on (SSO) configures your work or school account so that you only have to authenticate once to access all cloud-based work apps and services.
 Preferences include:

 * **Register device**: Register your device to enable SSO and gain access to protected resources.
+This setting is only available on devices enabled for platform SSO.

 * **Deregister**: Remove device registration and disable SSO.
 To access protected resources again on this device, you must reregister.
+This setting is only available on devices enabled for platform SSO.

 * **Remove account from this device**: Remove your work or school account and any SSO authentication tokens from the device.
-This preference becomes available after you register your work or school account on your device.
-It's only available for Macs that support platform SSO.

 To opt out of SSO on your Mac, select the checkbox next to **Don't ask me to sign in with single sign-on for this device**.